user-simon/dandy/README.md

 ## User defined conversions

-To enable **implicit** conversions between **dandy** and an arbitrary foreign vector type, start by specializing the `dd::converter` class to desired **dandy** vector and desired foreign vector, **in that order**.
+To enable **implicit** conversions between **dandy** and an arbitrary foreign type, start by specializing the `dd::converter` class to desired **dandy** vector and desired foreign, **in that order**.
 Then implement two static methods in the class, both named `from`: each taking one of the vectors as parameter and returning the other.

 See below for examples: